 Keep in mind that the moisture content at the sensor is not only due to the moisture of the gas being measured, but also due to desorption of water from tubing, trapped moisture (at the interconnection points, valves, filters and other hygroscopic materials in the system), leaks in the system, and others.
-Thus the measurement may vary from the expectation, and therefore care should be taken in choosing the sampling technique utilized in the measurement.
+These factors all influence the measurement and can vary the reading from the expected result.
+In most applications, the ambient conditions have higher moisture concentration than the process stream or environment being monitored.
+Therefore, moisture ingress into the system is a critical issue.
 Factors such as gas pressure, flow rate, materials of construction, length and diameter of tubing, number of interconnecting fittings, dead space in tubing and manifolds; will influence the measurement value and response time.

-The high capacitance HTFTM sensors can be installed either directly in the line to be sampled (in-situ), or in a slip stream of a sample system (extractive).
+The high capacitance HTFTM sensors can be installed either directly in the line to be sampled (in-situ), in a bypass loop, or in an extractive sample system.

-To assure a long and accurate performance of the sensor, it should be protected from contaminants such as liquids

-(water, oil etc.), and particulates.
+To assure a long and accurate performance of the sensor, it should be protected from contaminants such as liquids (water, oil etc.), and particulates.
 The sintered stainless steel sensor encapsulation protects from particulates larger than 100 microns, finer particulates (e.g. from degraded desiccant or rust) should be filtered with a particulate filter with suitable capability, do not use hygroscopic filter materials.